Tierra del Fuego Province, Chile: Demography

 According to the 2002 census by the National Statistics Institute (INE), the province spans an area of 22592.7 sqkm and had a population of 6,904 inhabitants (4,418 men and 2,486 women), giving it a population density of 0.3 PD/sqkm.
 It is the third most sparsely populated province in the country after Antártica Chilena and Capitan Prat, and it is the fifth least-populated province in the country.
 Of these, 4,734 (68.6%) lived in urban areas and 2,170 (31.4%) in rural areas.
 Between the 1992 and 2002 censuses, the population fell by 1.2% (81 persons).

 History

 The shores among the islands have provided settlement locations for thousands of years of early humans in the Americas.
 In particular, the Wulaia Bay area of Navarino Island (south of the province) has yielded evidence of settlement by the Yaghan people more than 10,000 years ago.

-A goldrush occurred in the late 19th and early 20th century.
+A gold rush occurred in the late 19th and early 20th century.